The Russia Investigations: Why Are Democrats Avoiding The Russia Imbroglio?

 The president's onetime national security adviser, campaign chairman, campaign vice chairman, campaign foreign policy aide and others have pleaded guilty to federal charges.

-The president's son met before Election Day in 2016 with representatives of the same foreign government that employs roughly two dozen people charged by the Justice Department with attacking the election.
+The president's son before Election Day in 2016 met with representatives of the same foreign government that employs roughly two dozen people charged by the Justice Department with attacking the election.

 It's a slam dunk for political opponents, right?
 Wrong.

-Note: A previous version of this story misspelled and incorrectly named The Atlantic's Edward-Isaac Dovere as Issac Dovere.